 For the last few years Ladyada has been thinking about everything she wanted in a wearable electronics platform for Adafruit's community of makers, hackers, crafters, artists, designers and engineers.
 After months of planning, designing and working with partners around the world for the best materials and accessories, we can share what we're up to.
 The hardware is now shipping!
 We call it the FLORA.

 Adafruit created the FLORA from scratch after many months of research and we really think we came up with something that will empower some amazing wearable projects.

-The FLORA is small (1.75" diameter).
+The FLORA is small (1.75" diameter, weighing 4.4 grams).
 We wanted the smallest possible board for our wearable platform.
 In the FLORA family we also have the best stainless steel threads, sensors, GPS modules and chainable LED pixels, perfect accessories for the FLORA mainboard

 The FLORA has built-in USB support.
 Built in USB means you plug it in to program it, it just shows up - all you need is a USB cable, no additional purchases are needed!
 Works with Mac, Windows, Linux, any USB cable works great.
 Currently the PCB comes with a mini B connector but future versions may change to microUSB.
 The FLORA has USB HID support, so it can act like a mouse, keyboard, MIDI, etc. to attach directly to cellphones.